albertopessia/kpax2/README.md

-K-Pax2 has been superseded by [Kpax3.jl](https://github.com/albertopessia/Kpax3.jl), a package for the Julia programming language.
-Kpax3.jl provides the same functionalities of K-Pax2 but in a faster and better way.
+K-Pax2 has been superseded by [Kpax3.jl](https://github.com/albertopessia/Kpax3.jl), a package for the Julia programming language (that can be used with R throug RJulia[https://github.com/armgong/RJulia]).
+Kpax3.jl provides the same functionalities of
+K-Pax2 but in a faster and better way.
 It also add a MCMC algorithm for a proper Bayesian analysis.
 Check it out!